QiuYukang/5G-LENA/doc/source/nr-module.rst

 of the ``IdealBeamformingHelper`` class.
-On the other hand, ``RealisticBeamformingAlgorithm`` triggers the update of the BF vectors when the configured trigger event occurs, and then only the BF vectors of the pair of devices for which SRS measurement has been reported (pair of gNB and UE) are being updated.
+On the other hand, ``RealisticBeamformingAlgorithm`` triggers the update of the BF vectors when the configured trigger event occurs, and then only the BF vectors of the pair of devices for which the SRS measurement has been reported (pair of gNB and UE) are being updated.